BrianNguyen29/SafeGGUF/README.md

 }
 ```

+### Ownership

+`validateOwned()` is the independent-ownership entry point.
+The returned `Result` owns a heap-allocated `OwnedValidationState` — the quota allocator whose accounting covers the document's allocations, plus the run's work budget — so the document stays valid and `deinit()` stays correct after the producing `Validator` leaves scope, is moved or copied, is reused for further validations, or is destroyed.
+The only lifetime requirement that remains is that the parent allocator passed to `Validator.init()` (for example `std.testing.allocator`) outlives the `Result`.

+* Release the document only through `Result.deinit()`; never pass `Result.doc` to `Validator.deinitDocument()`, which would free through the wrong accounting path and leave the owned state behind. `deinit()` is idempotent, so each document is freed exactly once as long as its `Result` is not duplicated (next point).
+* Do not duplicate a `Result` with a struct copy (`var alias = res;`): both values would alias one owned state and the same document allocations, and `deinit()` through the alias is a use-after-free / double free.
+To hand ownership to another binding, move it with `Result.take()`, which returns the sole remaining owner and leaves the source inert (`take()`/`deinit()` on it afterwards are no-ops).
-The document's allocations live in the validator-managed allocator: call `Result.deinit()` while the producing `Validator` is still alive, and free each `Result` exactly once.
-A `Validator` is not thread-safe, but it can be reused sequentially; use one instance per thread or add external synchronization.
-The legacy `validate()` + `deinitDocument()` pair remains supported.
+* Threading: a `Validator` is not thread-safe, but it can be reused sequentially; use one instance per thread or add external synchronization.
+A live `Result` shares no mutable state with its producer, but it must be `deinit()`ed from one thread only.

+The legacy `validate()` + `deinitDocument()` pair remains supported: its borrowed documents are allocated from the Validator's own `QuotaAllocator`, so they must be released with `deinitDocument()` on the same instance that produced them, before that instance is discarded.

 ## Testing